-Once the project is acquired and assigned to the Division of Recreation and Parks, the acquired lands will be secured and management planning implemented.
+Once the project is acquired and assigned to DRP, the acquired lands will be secured and management planning implemented.
 There is no infrastructure on the site.
-Access for lowintensity, resource-based recreation will be initially accommodated and may include the installation of a starter kit at an appropriate time and location.
+Access for low-intensity, resource-based recreation will be initially accommodated and may include the installation of a starter kit at an appropriate time and location.
 At some future date, a historic reenactment of the battle may be included in the interpretive element of the site.